 The Commissioner of Revenue is the Executive Director of the Department.
 He is appointed by the Governor and confirmed by the Senate to serve a term of six years.
-Assisting the Commissioner in administering the duties of the agency are the Chief Legal Counsel, Associate Commissioner of Income and Property Tax, Associate Commissioner of Business Taxes and ABC, Chief Security Officer, Internal Auditor, Criminal Investigations, Human Resources and ABC Enforcement.
+Assisting the Commissioner in administering the duties of the agency are the Chief Legal Counsel, Associate Commissioner of Business and Income Taxes and Tax Enforcement, Associate Commissioner of Support Services, Director of Human Resources and ABC Enforcement Chief.

 DOR accomplishes its mission through various programs focused on implementing tax laws, processing tax revenue, and providing services to state government and the general public.
 The agency is an interconnected organization dedicated to continuous improvement.

+ORGANIZATION CHART

-ORGANIZATION CHART The following organization chart identifies the basic functional areas that complete the work of the agency:
+The following organization chart identifies the basic functional areas that complete the work of the agency: